ntulenev/KafkaSnapshot/README.md

 # KafkaSnapshot
 Tool that allows to read current data snapshot from Apache Kafka topic with compacting.

-Current version is optimized for string and long keys and json messages and skips topics with NULL keys.
+Current version could work with string and long keys and json messages and skips topics with NULL keys.

 ![Details](Details.PNG)